botpress/botpress-examples/hello-world-bot/README.md

 }
 ```

 Here, we use `hear` which is a built-in function of `bp` to listen on specific `event` conditions.
-In this case, as you can see it, we are listening on `platform: 'facebook'`, `type: 'message'`, and `text: 'hello world'` then when those conditions are respected, `callback` function send a custom answer to this specific `user`.
+In this case, as you can see it, we are listening on `platform: 'facebook'`, `type: 'message'`, and `text: 'hello world'` then when those conditions are respected, `callback` function is called and it send a custom answer to this specific `user`.

 **Note**: You can restart your bot in command line by running `botpress start` and your bot will now answer to 'hello world' when you talk to him directly on Messenger.